 Breastfeeding may make it easier for you to lose the weight you gained during pregnancy.
 Breastfeeding burns calories, which can help with weight loss.

 A note from Cleveland Clinic

 One of the many decisions you’ll make as a parent is how to feed your baby.
-Before you decide, take time to understand the benefits of breastfeeding.
-There are many medical, physical and emotional benefits to breastfeeding.
-Plus, it gives your baby all the nutrients, vitamins and antibodies they need to build a strong immune system.
+Before you decide, take time to understand the many benefits of breastfeeding.
+Some people aren’t able to fully breastfeed or breastfeed at all, and that’s OK.
+There are many formula options that will help your baby grow.
+Talk to your baby’s pediatrician to get information and support as you navigate life with your new baby.

 Last reviewed by a Cleveland Clinic medical professional on 07/17/2023.